Bed Bug Frequently Asked Questions

 Voila!
 You have just made a bedbug detector that beats others on the market and is much cheaper.

-When you the yeast mixes with sugar, it releases carbon dioxide, which is what will attract the bed bugs.
+When the yeast mixes with sugar, it releases carbon dioxide, attracting bed bugs.

 Shipping & Order Info